 Often the first sign of contamination is a milky sludge or ‘mayonnaise’ on the underside of the oil filler cap or dipstick, caused by water mixing with the oil.

-Be careful though, as this symptom is more commonly a sign of condensation mixing with the engine oil.
-The condensation is caused by frequent short journeys, which don’t allow the engine oil to get hot enough for long enough to evaporate off the water.
+Be careful though, because this symptom is more commonly a sign of condensation mixing with the engine oil.
+The condensation is caused by frequent short journeys, which don’t allow the engine oil to get hot enough for long enough to evaporate the water.

 A faulty head gasket can also allow engine oil to leak into the coolant passages in the cylinder head.
 This often shows up as an oily/milky residue in the coolant expansion tank, as the oil floats to the surface of the coolant.

-Again, be careful though, as this can also be caused by a leaking engine oil cooler or transmission oil cooler.
+Again, be careful though, because this can also be caused by a leaking engine oil cooler or transmission oil cooler.

 5. External leaks